 Mistake #3: Not Collaborating with Other YouTubers

 If you upload consistently and with a focused theme, some of your videos will start receiving a couple of views.
-If you are lucky, some will even get a couple thousand views.
+If you are lucky, some will even get a couple of thousand views.
 However, if you really want to skyrocket your channel views and subscribers, then one of the best ways to do that is by collaborating with established YouTube channels.

 The easy way of doing things is simply by paying YouTube influencers to mention your channel.
 However, this can be very costly, and you may not have the budget.
 Thankfully, there’s another way.